 In New York, child custody is divided into two categories.
 The first is legal custody.
 Legal custody essentially means that a parent has the right to make legal decisions for the child.
 Some examples of those legal decisions include the religion of the child, the extra-curricular activities of the child, and the education of the child.
+Our White Plains child custody lawyers can fight for your right to be involved in these matters.

 Physical custody refers to where the child will physically reside after the divorce.
 Is the child mostly with the mother or is the child mostly with the father?
 Physical custody amounts to the parent being the custodial parent of the child.
 If sole physical custody is awarded, the non-custodial parent may be awarded visitation rights.How Does the Court Decide Who Gets Custody?

 In most cases, a family court judge will opt for a shared custody arrangement.
 It is only under certain circumstances that a judge would award sole custody to just one parent.
 However, they may choose to do so if it would be in the “best interests of the child”—which is the standard for determining child custody in New York.
+A child custody lawyer at our White Plains firm can help you present your position persuasively.

 Other factors that may be considered by the court include: